-These large brown and green insects can eat a lot of hydrangeas, especially when there are a lot of them in the middle of the summer.
+These large brown and green insects can eat a lot of hydrangeas, especially when there are many in the middle of the summer.

-Unfortunately, the best way to defend your hydrangeas from these beetles is manual — by pulling them off the plant and crushing them or throwing them into a bucket of soapy water.
+Unfortunately, the best way to defend your hydrangeas from these beetles is by manually pulling them off the plant and crushing them.
+Throw them into a bucket of soapy water.

 Frequently Asked Questions about Pests that Eat on Hydrangea Leaves